MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 From here, you will see a list of all your subscriptions across all workspaces.
 Power BI displays the name of the subscription, the name of the associated workspace, the name of the content you are subscribing to, and the content type.
 Select **Edit** to make changes to a subscription’s settings.

-Alternately, another way to see all of your subscriptions across all workspaces is to open the **Subscriptions** pane and select **Manage all subscriptions**.
+Alternately, another way to see all of your subscriptions across all workspaces is to open the **Subscriptions** pane from a dashboard or report, and select **Manage all subscriptions**.

 :::image type="content" source="media/end-user-subscribe/power-bi-manage.png" alt-text="Screenshot showing Subscription pane with Manage all subscriptions outlined in red.":::